 - The resort strives to manage waste, energy use, and other techniques ensuring limited disturbance of the ecosystem – reducing environmental and social impacts in all areas of the operation – through continuous monitoring and evaluation.

 - Jungle Bay is one of the few properties certified at the highest level for sustainable tourism & quality standards with Dominica’s Nature Island Standards of Excellence (NISE)

 Socio-Economic & Cultural Heritage Preservation Efforts

-For more informations, visit the Community Support page.
+- For more information, visit the Community Support page.

 Experiential travel is the foundation of any stay at Jungle Bay.
-The resort offers the several ways for guests to learn by participating.
+The resort offers several ways for guests to learn by participating.
 The Jungle Bay Story is told weekly on by developer Sam Raphael.
 Learn about the inspiration, history and challenges of developing Jungle Bay.
-This is an opportunity to get first hand answers and explanations.
+This is an opportunity to get first-hand answers and explanations.
 All staff members are ‘guides’ of the Jungle Bay experience and are trained in responsible travel in the fragile ecosystem.
-Wait staff interpret all the delicious local Caribbean foods you will discover, activity tour guides will offer exceptional interpretation of the ocean when you snorkel to the cloud forest on the Boling Lake Trail to rainforest herbs on other walks.
-Watch them bark a cinnamon tree or break open a cocao pod – where chocolate comes from!
+Wait staff interpret all the delicious local Caribbean foods you will discover, activity tour guides will offer exceptional interpretation of the ocean when you snorkel to the cloud forest on the Boiling Lake Trail to rain-forest herbs on other walks.
+Watch them bark a cinnamon tree or break open a cocoa pod – where chocolate comes from!
 They will take you on heritage experiences to see a working organic farm, learn how bay oil is made and much more.
-Drumming and dancing classes give a hands-on cultural experience taught by community members, and cooking classes help you learn some techniques to take a taste of Dominica home with you!
+Drumming and dancing classes, taught by community members, give a hands-on cultural experience, and cooking classes help you learn some techniques to take a taste of Dominica home with you!

-Take a look at our awards, distinctions and editoral coverage from leading travel publications.
+Take a look at our awards, distinctions and editorial coverage from leading travel publications.